 Give This Metabolic Workout a Try

-Here’s a weight training workout that combines the exercises listed above to build muscle, burn calories, and get your heart rate up.
+Here’s a quick 10 minute workout that combines some of the exercises listed above to build muscle, burn calories, and get your heart rate up.
 Remember that you can do this workout with your bodyweight, or include weights and increase the number of reps you do depending on your fitness level.

 You may see best muscle building results if you do these exercises to failure or near failure.
 Make sure to discuss this with your trainer, as they’ll be familiar with your fitness journey and physical ability.

 Feel free to adjust these movements to your fitness level.
-You can also tweak some movements to a Bulgarian squat if you have more experience lifting weights.
-Adding weights can also turn some of these movements into a compound exercise.
+You can also tweak some movements and even add weights to turn some of these movements into a compound exercise.

 Cool down with a focus on stretching the main muscle groups you worked during this workout.
 When you’re done, make sure to follow this workout with adequate protein, a DOMS reducing meal, magnesium, and even foam rolling your muscles for best results.